YimingYan24/Yiming_Final_Dashboard/README.md

 Dashboards are the bread and butter of spatial data displays.
 They are highly interactive websites, usually with real-time updates that show data in an accessible way.
+Yiming Yan's Final Project: a dashboard of the statistics of animals (cats/dogs/doves) living in the university city in Beijing.
+One can choose to filter from hotspot/map tap/ animal types/ 3 unis to get the specific info of each animal.

 ## Instructions